Croydon, Cambridgeshire: Clopton

 Clopton was a medieval village which was deserted in the 16th century.
 It has been designated a Scheduled Ancient Monument and is west of Croydon village; a footpath known as the 'Clopton Way' runs past it.
 There were signs of Roman occupation at Clopton and a 30 acre Anglo-Saxon village was in place by the 10th century.
 It was mentioned in the 1086 Domesday Book, when 18 peasants were in residence and a Friday market was granted in 1292 to Robert Hoo, lord of Clopton.

 The village stood on a prominent ridge and was terraced into the hillside – archaeological excavations have revealed the former locations of a central church, two sites with moats and a probable mill.
 The site of the manor of Clopton, Clopton Bury, had a rectangular moat linked to the mill in the south-east of the village.

 The village started to decline in the later Middle Ages and was deserted for good in the early 16th century after enclosure, begun around 1500, deprived the villagers of their livelihood.
 By 1524, the only households left belonged to the lady of the manor and five labourers.
 Today, earthworks outline the site of the village.

 Governance

 Croydon parish council consists of seven councillors and a parish clerk.
 The parish is represented on South Cambridgeshire District Council by two councillors for the Gamlingay ward and on Cambridgeshire County Council by one councillor for the Gamlingay electoral division.
-It is in the parliamentary constituency of South Cambridgeshire, represented at the House of Commons by Anthony Browne since 2019.
+It is in the parliamentary constituency of South Cambridgeshire, represented at the House of Commons by Pippa Heylings since 2024.